rajnavakoti/Relayr_Automation_Framewrok/README.md

 ## Project layout
-Project structure is divided into five eight main layers which will be explained further in the following lines:
+Project structure is divided into eight main layers which will be explained further in the following lines:

 - Configuration
 - Data